superedge/superedge/docs/installation/install_edge_kubernetes.md

 ```shell
 # export KUBECONFIG=/etc/kubernetes/admin.conf
 ```
-Record the `./edgeadm join` command output by `./edgeadm init`.
-You need this command to join the node to the cluster.
+Pay attention to the `./edgeadm join` command that saves the output of `./edgeadm init`, which is needed to add Master node and edge node later.

 Record the `./edgeadm join` command output by `./edgeadm init`.
 You need this command to add the Master node and the edge node.